How to Use Bridges with JavaScript

 Chaining Bridge Calls

 Bridge calls are asynchronous.
-This means that if you want to be sure that one bridge call is happening upon return on another, you need to chain them together.
+If you want to be sure that one bridge call is happening upon returning on another, you must chain them together.
 This can be done in a couple of ways.
-First, you can use the first bridge call to populate/change a field with the data needed for the second bridge call, which would run on change of that field.
+First, you can use the first bridge call to populate/change a field with the data needed for the second bridge call, which would run on the change of that field.
 This is the cleanest and most direct way.
-You can also, if that doesn't fit the scenario for some reason, embed one bridge call within the success function of the other.
+If that doesn't fit the scenario for some reason, you can embed one bridge call within the success function of the other.